 You can also download the whole category at once.
-To do this, open the tab you need and click the download icon next to the category name.
+To do this, open the tab you need and click the download icon name.
 All the files in the category will be downloaded.

 \If your device has a limited amount of space or running out of it, choose the option where you can download only the media you want to use.